Redirecting Query String Parameters for a Better Website

 - Test carefully, as redirects can cause infinite loops if configured incorrectly.

-For complex redirect configurations, it is important to consult the support team to ensure everything is set up correctly.
+For complex redirect configurations, consult your support team to ensure everything is set up correctly.

 With strategic regex, you can flexibly match legacy URL patterns and programmatically generate cleaner redirected URLs.